How to Install Debian 12 on VMware Workstation 17

 Step 10

-To add a password to the new user account you created, type a strong password in both text fields in this window.
+I recommend that you add a password to the new user account you created.
+Therefore, write a strong password in both text fields here.

 Creating Password for Local User Account